Focused on the legal goals of you and your family

 Property division in North Dakota is based on equitable distribution and all property, including things you owned before the marriage, and inheritances received during the marriage, is considered marital property.

-Property division in Minnesota takes into consideration pre-marital property, which is generally removed from the marital estate.
+Property division in Minnesota considers pre-marital property, which is generally removed from the marital estate.

 What if my spouse cheated on me or abused me?

-North Dakota and Minnesota are both no-fault divorce states so those issues may not be taken into account when dividing your property and rarely have an effect on the distribution of property.
+North Dakota and Minnesota are both no-fault divorce states, so those issues may not be considered when dividing your property and rarely affect the distribution of property.

 *This information is not meant to be construed as legal advice.
-Brazil Law Office, PLLC cannot advise you until an Attorney-Client relationship has been established.
+Brazil Law Office cannot advise you until an Attorney-Client relationship has been established.